Livewell and Active Living - privacy notice

 - Your GP practice for NHS Health Check results, email requests for stop smoking prescriptive medicines and health concerns that your doctor may need to be aware of.

-- External organisations connected to the funding of Livewell and Active Living's Forever Active programme who we need to anonymously report to – University of Derby, Sport England, Derby Homes, NHS Derby and Derbyshire CCG, University of Derby and Burton NHS Foundation Trust.
+- External organisations connected to the funding of Livewell and Active Living's Forever Active programme who we need to anonymously report to – University of Derby, Sport England, Joined Up Care Derbyshire, Derby Homes, University of Derby and Burton NHS Foundation Trust.

 - Fluid Ideas Ltd – which manages Livewell and Move More Derby websites and are contracted to supply technical support for Livewell and Active Living's electronic customer system.
 The system allows people to apply for programmes, book appointments and for Livewell/Active Living staff to manage clients’ 12-month programmes.
 It also allows reporting of performance data which is carried out anonymously.
-Livewell’s electronic customer system is securely hosted by Amazon Web Services based in Ireland.
+Livewell’s electronic customer system is securely hosted in the UK.

-- Derby City Council’s leisure electronic system to manage your physical activity membership including access to Council leisure facilities.
+- Derby City Council’s leisure electronic system, Legend to manage your physical activity membership including access to Council leisure facilities.

 - Bionical Ltd (trading as North 51 Ltd) which manages Livewell’s stop smoking clients on its Quit Manager electronic system, hosted by Rackspace in the UK (rackspace.co.uk).
 North 51 provides system support and updates.
 The system allows Livewell staff to manage clients’ 12-month stop smoking programme by adding notes about progress and treatments, which is used for anonymous reporting.